zent-contrib/iconfount/doc/fontforge.md

 ## Install fontforge command line tools

-`brew install fontforge --with-extra-tools --giflib --with-libspiro`
+`brew install fontforge`

-Follow the guide on the screen to install fontforge module to your python path.
+> Follow the guide on the screen to install fontforge module to your python path.

 ## Enable ucs2 support in Python